M-Rick/Cosmic-Menu/README.md

 # Cosmic-Menu
 ## A global menu for Pop!_OS and Gnome Shell

-The Cosmic Menu script will bring a global menu on top of the screen in the Pop!_OS desktop.
-It is  Gnome Sushi enabled as well.
+The Cosmic Menu script will bring a global menu to the top of the screen in the Pop!_OS desktop.
-All previous existing settings will be kept.
+All previous existing settings are backed up.
-The global menu uses Budgie Panel and brings most of the features avaible in Budgie.
+The global menu uses XFCE4 Panel and brings most of the features avaible in Budgie.

-This script will install all the requirement for Budgie Panel.
+This script will install all the requirements for XFCE4 Panel.
 The top menu can be customized and other panels can be created.
 A new GTK3 CSS script is created in the user profile.
 Nautilus is modified to bring small icons with tree-view in list view.

-LibreOffice gets the Sukapura theme in light mode.
+It only works in X11 because XFCE4 and appmenu aren't supported yet under Wayland.

 Don't forget to save all your desktop configuration first with ```dconf dump / > dconf-settings.ini```.

-To disable the global menu, just remove the startup desktop file ```sudo rm -f /etc/xdg/autostart/budgie-panel.desktop```
+To disable the global menu, just remove the startup desktop file ```sudo rm -f /etc/xdg/autostart/xfce4-panel.desktop```

 Installation: ```sudo sh 'Cosmic Menu.sh' ```